RHIT-CSSE/csse332/labs/lab05/index.md

    ```c
    *pte |= PTE_RSW;
    ```
+   > Note: You should only set this bit if the write bit for the page was not already disabled.
+If it has been disabled by design, then you should NOT set the RSW bit.
 4. Map the page as is, with the same flags, in the child's page table.

 At this point, your xv6 kernel will break.
 Recall that `fork()` is an essential